 4. MAP does more than beautify the city

 In addition to working with taggers, Golden and her band of artists began holding meetings in the community to explore the issues faced by its members.
-Since its inception, the group has worked to deliver messages of unity, raise awareness about poverty, mental illness, homelessness, LGBT rights and promote the arts.
+Since its inception, the group has worked to deliver messages of unity, raise awareness about poverty, mental illness, homelessness, LGBTQ rights and promote the arts.

 It has achieved this through an array of programs that address specific issues faced by the communities served.
-These projects include art programs for kids in a time when the arts are losing favor in the public schools, engaging people struggling with mental health and addiction issues, and providing job training for those transitioning from prison to their communities.
+These projects include art programs for kids in a time when the arts are losing favor in public schools, engaging people struggling with mental health and addiction issues, and providing job training for those transitioning from prison to their communities.
 The benefits of programs like this are undeniable.

 5. MAP projects employ some famous names in the art world

 What began as a subversive, countercultural movement has flourished into a means of uniting communities and drawing attention to social issues.
 The program has expanded far beyond murals on city walls, streets, and rooftops to include, sculpture, public use spaces, temporary installations, and more.
 Mural Arts Philadelphia has worked with some of the most highly acclaimed street artists in the world, in a variety of media.
 Sheppard Fairey, SWOON, Sam Durant, Jonathan Monk, and JR are but a few of the city’s famous contributors.
 Additionally, the program has become a model for other cities.

 6. Anyone can apply to have a mural

 Murals have become something to pride in Philadelphia.
 They are in high demand.
 Business owners can apply to have a mural painted on their building.
 However, they must own the building.
 Community leaders may also apply for a mural.
 However, they may not have a suitable location for a mural.
 In this case, a business owner may donate a wall.

 Here is a link to the application and the criteria for consideration.